ab599597/obol-docs/docs/adv/troubleshooting/test_command.md

 - Your or your peer's port might not be publicly exposed.
 - Your or your peer's port might be behind a firewall.
+- Your or your peer's port might be behind a strict NAT gateway.

 ### Charon Relays

 #### PingRelay

-- Relay might be down or unaccessible because of other reasons.
+- Relay might be down or un-conctactable for other reasons.

 #### PingMeasureRelay